By Chris Recio, Inflow Communications Director of Contact Center & Advanced Applications

 - Create a Hero of the Month Program – Agents Nominate Each Other

-Lastly, the latest trend in agent engagement is the concept of Gamefication.
-Simply put, Gamefication creates a Do-and-Reward recognition system, not too dissimilar from earning points or gold stars when incremental successes are achieved.
-There are a variety of Gemefication options worth a review.
+Lastly, the latest trend in agent engagement is the concept of Gamification.
+Simply put, Gamification creates a Do-and-Reward recognition system, not too dissimilar from earning points or gold stars when incremental successes are achieved.
+There are a variety of Gamification options worth a review.

 The Key: Everyone enjoys recognition and being involved.